Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 • 2-2-2 Corner

 This pattern does the inverse of the 1-3-1 Corner pattern, where safe tiles are mines, and the mine tile is safe.
+Note that the 5 safe tiles are required for this pattern to be applied properly.

 • 2D 1-1, 2-2, 3-3

 For this pattern, generally if the number is the same as the left (1, 2, or 3), then the 3 tiles on the right must be safe.
+The safe x tiles can also be the edge of the board.

 Note that the bottom X on the leftmost tile is not required for the right 3 tiles to be safe.